tomerfiliba-org/reedsolomon/README.rst

 .. code:: sh

-    pip install --upgrade --editable . --config-setting="--build-option=--cythonize" --verbose --use-pep517
+    pip install --upgrade . --config-setting="--build-option=--cythonize" --verbose

+Note: for development, it's possible to add the ``--editable`` flag to use the local folder without installing in ``site-packages``.

-or locally with the pep517 compliant ``build`` tool:
+The package for the development or cutting-edge releases can also be built locally with the pep517 compliant ``build`` tool:

 .. code:: sh

     pip install build
     # With cythonization (from *.pyx to *.c to *.pyd)
     python -sBm build --config-setting="--build-option=--cythonize"
-    # or skip cythonization and only compile from the c extension (from *.c to *.pyd)
+    # or skip cythonization and only compile from the already transpiled c extension (from *.c to *.pyd)
     python -sBm build --config-setting="--build-option=--native-compile"

 The setup.py will then try to build the Cython optimized module ``creedsolo.pyx`` if Cython is installed, which can then be imported as `import creedsolo` instead of `import reedsolo`, with the same features between both modules.